Fikret Abdić: Presidency

+Inter-Bosnian Muslim War

+Using his expansive network of business connections, Abdić was able to keep the city supplied with consumer goods such as cigarettes, coffee, and detergent, even as it was under siege by Serb forces.
+Abdić enjoyed strong local support.

+In the spring of 1992, the Bihać pocket, spanning 15,500 square kilometres, was surrounded by hostile forces on all sides – the Republic of Serb Krajina to the west and north (separated from Croatian territory), and the Bosnian Serb Republika Srpska to the south and east.
+The 5th Corps of the Army of the Republic of Bosnia and Herzegovina (ARBiH) located there lacked proper weaponry and couldn't protect Bihać if attacked.
+In February 1993, a French battalion from the United Nations Protection Force (UNPROFOR) arrived, but its authority and capabilities were restricted.

+Abdić declared the Autonomous Province of Western Bosnia on 27 September 1993 in Velika Kladuša.
+The AP Western Bosnia operated as a mini-state, with a prime minister and a parliament.
+The Bosnian Muslims from Bihać opposed the autonomy and took the Sarajevo line.
+On 21 October 1993 Abdić signed a joint statement with Mate Boban, the president of the Croatian Republic of Herzeg-Bosnia in Zagreb.
+The next day Abdić and Radovan Karadžić, the president of Republika Srpska, signed a declaration by which both sides committed to peace.
+He considered that by signing these agreements he protected the population in Western Bosnia from unnecessary bloodshed.
+The 521st and 527th brigades of the 5th Corps of the Army of the Republic of Bosnia and Herzegovina from Velika Kladuša defected and joined Abdić.

 Abdić established prison camps for those who fought for the Bosnian government.
-Detainees at the camps were subjected to killings, torture, sexual assaults, beatings and other cruel and inhumane treatment.
+Detainees at the camps were subjected to killings, torture, sexual assaults, beatings and other cruel treatment.
 In addition to Abdić's paramilitary forces, a paramilitary unit from Serbia known as the Scorpions participated in the war crimes on Bosniaks.
+The signing of the Washington Agreement in March 1994, which ended the Croat-Bosniak War, weakened Abdić's position.

-During Operation Tiger '94, the 5th Corps of Army of Republic of Bosnia and Herzegovina (ARBiH), based in the south part of the Bihać pocket in western Bosnia militarily defeated Western Bosnia.
+During Operation Tiger '94, the 5th Corps of Army of Republic of Bosnia and Herzegovina (ARBiH), based in the south part of the Bihać pocket in western Bosnia, militarily defeated Western Bosnia.
 Abdić, however, raised an army which was supplied, trained, financed by (and fought alongside) the Army of Republika Srpska (VRS) and used Serbian counterintelligence against the ARBiH and Bosniaks loyal to Izetbegović and was able to successfully reinstate Western Bosnia during Operation Spider.
 The Serbs took advantage of the situation and strengthened their and Abdić's positions.
-In August 1995, an ARBiH offensive part of Operation Storm ended the APZB forcing him to flee to Croatia.